-Electronic cigarettes or e-cigarettes are battery powered fake cigarettes consisting of a mouth piece, a cartridge with nicotine and other chemicals, and an atomiser that converts the liquid into a vapour.
+Electronic cigarettes or e-cigarettes (electronic nicotine delivery systems) are battery powered fake cigarettes consisting of a mouth piece, a cartridge with nicotine and other chemicals, and an atomiser that converts the liquid into a vapour.
 Some look like a traditional cigarette and some look more like a pen and are called vaporisers.
-Different brands are not safety regulated by the U.S. Food and Drug Administration (FDA) and contain various chemicals and flavourings with varying amounts of nicotine 89.
-Once the European Union (EU) Tobacco Products Directive (TPD) 26 comes into effect in Member States from May 2016, electronic cigarettes containing up to 20 mg/ml of nicotine will be regulated by the TPD 10.
+In the UK e-cigarettes are regulated under the UK Tobacco and Related Products Regulations 2016 which translates the European Union Tobacco Products Directive (2014/40/EU) into UK law.9 In America different brands are not safety regulated by the U.S. Food and Drug Administration (FDA) and contain various chemicals and flavourings with varying amounts of nicotine 1011.

 The e-cigarette user inhales nicotine vapour from the cartridge.
 When the smoker breathes out again, a mix of nicotine and chemical vapour is released into the air potentially exposing your baby and others to secondhand emissions.
-Opinions differ on how harmful this could be to family members or colleagues.
-E-cigarettes have not been thoroughly evaluated in scientific studies11.
-Lung.org says there is no evidence to say secondhand emissions are safe:
+Opinions differ on how harmful this could be to the user, family members or colleagues.
+E-cigarettes have not been thoroughly evaluated in scientific studies and more research is needed12.
+Lung.org says it is concerned about the health consequences of these products:

 More research needed

-Medsmilk Online 2016, talking specifically about e-cigarettes and breastfeeding, says that more research is needed on the safety and long-term effects of vaping and breastfeeding;
+Thomas Hale talking specifically about e-cigarettes and breastfeeding, says that more research is needed on the safety and long-term effects of vaping and breastfeeding (Halesmeds 2018)

 Nicotine replacement products, including e-cigarettes and vaping are relatively new products and there is conflicting research about their safety record and very little information about their safety for the breastfed baby whose mother uses them.
 Generally nicotine replacement therapy is thought to be less dangerous to the breastfed baby than traditional cigarettes but little is known about the consequences of e-cigarettes.
 Nicotine can affect the breastfed baby via breast milk and the effects will be greater the more heavily nicotine products are used.